Leading-Edge Research

 As of January, 2023, there are 1070 human clinical trials for rapamycin.
 Over 500 have been completed.
 However, there is one which is getting the most attention.

-Trial subjects will be monitored to detect changes in their health and biological age using:
+PEARL trial subjects were monitored to detect changes in their health and biological age using:

 1. Autonomic health tests – including baseline (am) heart rate and baseline (am) heart rate variability testing.